-We generally combine assets from multiple client accounts and trade in aggregated blocks of securities.
+We generally combine orders from multiple client accounts and trade in aggregated blocks of securities.
 These accounts receive the same average price and share transaction costs on a pro-rata basis.
 We believe that block trading allows us to execute trades more efficiently while reducing overall commission charges to clients.
 Trades executed outside the block could incur higher commissions and receive higher or lower execution prices.
+Please refer to the discussion on directed brokerage below.